LiquidIce95/Quant_Data_Platform/README.md

 # Introduction & Goals
 Business Case:
-You got hired as a Data Engineer at a trading firm in Zug focusing on energy markets and quantitative approaches.
+You got hired as a Data Engineer at a commodity trading firm in Zug focusing on energy markets and quantitative approaches.

 The firm wants to reduce operational risk and latency in its macro data handling to support analysts and potentially open new short-term trading strategies.